Diane Keaton: Relationships and family

 Keaton was romantically involved with several high-profile entertainment-industry personalities, starting with Woody Allen when she played a role in the 1969 Broadway production of Play It Again, Sam, which he had written.
 Their relationship turned romantic following a dinner after a late-night rehearsal.
 Her sense of humor particularly attracted him.
 They briefly lived together during the production, but by the time the film came out, in 1972, their living arrangement had become more informal.
 They worked together on eight films between 1971 and 1993, and Keaton said that Allen remained one of her closest friends.
-In 2017, Keaton stated that she visits Allen and his wife whenever she's in New York and said of Allen: "He is so hilarious and I just adored him, I really did."
+In 2017, Keaton stated that she visited Allen and his wife whenever she was in New York and said of Allen: "He is so hilarious and I just adored him, I really did."

 Keaton was also in a relationship with her Godfather trilogy co-star Al Pacino.
-Their on-again, off-again relationship ended after they wrapped filming The Godfather Part III.
-Keaton said of Pacino, "Al was simply the most entertaining man ...
-To me, that's, that is the most beautiful face.
-I think Warren [Beatty] was gorgeous, very pretty, but Al's face is like whoa.
-Killer, killer face."
-In 2017, Keaton elaborated: "I was mad for him.
+Their on-again, off-again relationship ended after the filming of The Godfather Part III.
+In 2017, Keaton said: "I was mad for him.
 Charming, hilarious, a nonstop talker.
 There was an aspect of him that was like a lost orphan, like this kind of crazy idiot savant.
-And oh, gorgeous!”
+And oh, gorgeous!"
 Following her death in 2025, Pacino said: "Diane was my partner, my friend, someone who brought me happiness and on more than one occasion influenced the direction of my life.
-Though over thirty years has past since we were together, the memories remain vivid, and with her passing, they have returned with a force that is both painful and moving...
+Though over thirty years has passed since we were together, the memories remain vivid, and with her passing, they have returned with a force that is both painful and moving...
 I will always remember her.
-She could fly — and in my heart, she always will."
+She could fly—and in my heart, she always will."

 Keaton was already dating Warren Beatty in 1979 when they co-starred in the film Reds (1981).
 Keaton said of him: "He is just a brilliant character.
 So complex and charming."
 Beatty was a regular subject of tabloid and other media coverage, and Keaton became included, much to her bewilderment.
 In 1985, Vanity Fair called her "the most reclusive star since Garbo".
 This relationship ended shortly after Reds wrapped.
 Troubles with the production are thought to have strained the relationship, including numerous financial and scheduling problems.
 Keaton remained friends with Beatty.

-In her fifties, she adopted two children — a daughter in 1996 and a son in 2001.
-She later stated: "Motherhood has completely changed me.
+In her fifties, she adopted two children—a daughter in 1996 and a son in 2001.
+Later, she said, "Motherhood has completely changed me.
 It's just about like the most completely humbling experience that I've ever had."

+Keaton never married, and referenced her mother's experiences as a wife as one of the key factors in that decision.
+In 2021, Keaton said that she felt her mother "chose family over her dreams. ...
+I think that she is the reason why I didn’t get married.
+I didn’t want to give up my independence."